klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 There are a few nice areas in Brussels with a high density of restaurants.
-Of course, wherever there are many restaurants, there are good and bad ones, so it may be worth to check the reviews.
-We'll walk through some areas, but I've also made a list of recommendations and will discuss some of these also.
+Of course, wherever there are many restaurants, there are good and bad ones, so it may be worth to check the reviews on , for instance, Google Maps.
+We'll walk now through some interesting areas, but I've also made a list of recommendations and will discuss some of these also.